rdm100/Adding-Up-Times-of-videos/README.md

-# Adding Up Times width Reduce
+# Adding Up Times with Reduce

 Download or clone repository and click the index.html file to run.
 Bring up console to view result.